 WITH clauses are very important to understand when optimizing your queries in PostgreSQL.
 Most database systems have a method for the operator to override how the query planner will plan the execution of a query.
 Oracle has "hints" - special comments embedded in the query that tell the Query Planner to use a different method to bring the data together.
-PostgreSQL uses the WITH clause/CTEs to act as an optimization fence.
-CTEs can be used to great effect in making your queries perform better.
+Previously, PostgreSQL used the WITH clause to act as an optimization fence.
+Starting in version 12, the Query Planner may rewrite the CTE to be an inline subquery if it will perform better.
+CTEs can still be materialized, as well as allow for recursive queries.

 If a precalculation step is needed in other contexts outside of a single query, you can consider making the CTE/WITH clause portion its own materialized view.
-Materialized views store the data on disk akin to a table, but is defined through a query like a view.
 This allows for precalculation of values and performance increases can be realized through applying indexes to the materialized view.

-In an earlier step, we used ST_Transform() to reproject the records in a table to a different coordinate system.
+In an earlier step, we used ST\Transform() to reproject the records in a table to a different coordinate system.
 You could use a materialized view to create a view that performs the projection on a base table and then stores the results on disk, for easier retrieval.
 As the only difference between the two "tables" is the reprojected geometry data, a materialized view makes sense as any updates on the base table will be present in the reprojected data after running REFRESH MATERIALIZED VIEW.